What Thyroid Patients Need to Know About COVID-19

 Is there a Vaccine For COVID-19?

 At present, there is no vaccine for COVID-19.
 Under normal circumstances, it can take up to 5 years to identify, run clinical trials, and then get approval for a new vaccine.
 Given the urgency of the situation, this timeline is likely to be significantly compressed.
-Still, in numerous media appearances in early March of 2020, Anthony Fauci, MD (the director of the National Institute of Allergy and Infectious Diseases), has said that a vaccine for COVID-19 will not be available to the public “for at least a year to a year and a half”.
+Still, in numerous media appearances in March and April of 2020, Anthony Fauci, MD (the director of the National Institute of Allergy and Infectious Diseases), has said that a vaccine for COVID-19 will not be available to the public “for at least a year to a year and a half”.

 How Is COVID-19 Treated?

-There are no specific antiviral medications that are known to be effective against COVID-19, or currently recommended as part of accepted treatment guidelines.
+There are no specific antiviral medications that are proven to be effective against COVID-19, or currently recommended as part of accepted treatment guidelines.
 Treatment instead focuses on managing the symptoms of COVID-19, and providing supportive therapy, including oxygen, and in some cases, mechanical ventilation.

 How Can You Protect Yourself Against COVID-19 Infection?